Salman116/Django-Celery/README.md

 - python manage.py runserver

 # To include Celery
-pip install celery redis  # make sure redis is installed in your machine also
+- pip install celery redis  # make sure redis is installed in your machine also
+- Add 'celery' in your INSTALLED_APPS

 # Create celery.py file in your project directory where settings.py file is
 # Add these lines in it